 Hiroshi (Usaquen Norte branch)

-Peruvian-Japanese chef Hiroshi Kanekuni’s Barranquilla outpost is the city’s premier sushi and nikkei spot.
+Peruvian-Japanese chef Hiroshi Kanekuni’s Barranquilla outpost is the city’s well-regarded sushi and nikkei spot.
 Expensive by Colombian standards, worth it for a celebration.
 Villa Country.

 El Cielo Barranquilla